primeroIMS/primero/docker/README.md

 LETS_ENCRYPT_DOMAIN - domain to put on ssl cert. only supports one domain.
 LETS_ENCRYPT_EMAIL - email for cert. must be set.

-POSTGRES_DATABASE - name - sets the database name for primero to use POSTGRES_HOSTNAME - name of the app container. this is the address which other containers will use to access postgres.
+POSTGRES_DATABASE - name - sets the database name for Primero to use POSTGRES_HOSTNAME - name of the app container. this is the address which other containers will use to access postgres.